jafarimahdi/Problem_Solving/TypeScript/readme.md

     Error:
     Type '"dblclick"' is not assignable to type '"click"'.

-#### Type Inference
+### Type Inference

--   where and how TypeScript infers types of variables.
+- TypeScript infers types of variables.

 ## Control Flow Statements

+###  if…else
--   if…else – learn how to execute code based on a condition.
+- code based on a condition.

+###  switch..case
--   switch..case – show you how to use the switch statement to allow a number of possible execution paths.
+- switch statement to allow a number of possible execution paths.

+###  for
--   for – create a loop that executes a specified number of times.
+– a loop that executes a specified number of times.

+###  while
--   while – create a pretest loop that executes as long as a condition is true.
+– a pretest loop that executes as long as a condition is true.

+###  do…while
--   do…while – learn how to create a posttest loop that executes until a condition is false.
+– learn how to create a posttest loop that executes until a condition is false.

+###  break
--   break – show you how to use the break statement to terminate a loop or a switch.
+– show you how to use the break statement to terminate a loop or a switch.

+###  continue
--   continue – learn how to skip to the end of a loop and continue the next iteration
+– learn how to skip to the end of a loop and continue the next iteration

+##  Functions

 ###  Functions

--   Functions – learn how to declare a function that uses type annotation in TypeScript.
+- declare a function that uses type annotation in TypeScript.

+###  Function types
--   Function types – guide you on how to use function types to define types for functions.
+- guide you on how to use function types to define types for functions.

+###  Optional Parameters
--   Optional Parameters – show you how to define functions with optional parameters.
+- show you how to define functions with optional parameters.

+###  Default Parameters
--   Default Parameters – introduce you to default parameters.
+- introduce you to default parameters.

+###  Rest Parameters
--   Rest Parameters – use the rest parameters to handle an infinite number of arguments of a function.
+- use the rest parameters to handle an infinite number of arguments of a function.

+###  Function overloadings
--   Function overloadings – learn how to establish between parameter types and results of a function via function overloadings.
+- learn how to establish between parameter types and results of a function via function overloadings.

-### Classes
+## Classes

 -   Classes – learn how to construct a class in TypeScript.
 -   Access Modifiers – introduce you to private, protected, and public access modifiers.